blender/cycles/README.md

 Dependencies
 ------------

-The following library dependencies are required for building a feature complete Cycles version.
-These are all included as part of the precompiled libraries.
+Core Cycles has the following required and optional library dependencies.
+These are all included in precompiled libraries.

 Required:
 - Boost